KyrylR/BabyBlockchain/README.md

 ### Executing program

-* To run the tests, you must activate hash_lib_venv:
+* To run the tests, you must activate venv:

 ```
 .\venv\Scripts\activate